Michael A. Steidel, Director of Admission

 - Early Decision applicants must submit a complete admission application, including any required artistic evaluation, by November 1 (Drama applicants must meet this deadline if they choose the November audition date).

-- Regular Decision applicants must submit a complete admission application by December 1 and all audition or portfolio review reservations should be made before this date.
+- Regular Decision applicants must submit a complete admission application by January 1 (or December 1 if applying to drama or music) and all audition or portfolio review reservations should be made before this date.

 Communication of Information and Admissions Decisions